dlang/DIPs/DIPs/1NNN-PJB.md

 general-purpose solution, because the programmer is not always free to change a function's signature to include an `out` parameter.
 Reasons for this include:

-* The function is part of an external library written in another language.
+* The function's signature is part of an established public API, and changing it would break other code.
-* The function is an override of a virtual function that is part of an established public API.
+* The function is used as a callback by another function that requires it to have a specific signature.
-* The function is used as an argument to a higher-order function such as `map` or `filter` that requires a particular signature.
+* The function is an operator overload.

-By contrast, `@nodiscard` can be used with any kind of function, because all functions have a return type.
+By contrast, `@nodiscard` can be used with any function, because all functions have a return type.

 [Dub]: https://code.dlang.org/